I. Shame Shaker

 "Did you pee yourself?"

 "Good deal."
 He stretched his arms and yawned.
 He picked up a bottled water from the bedside and drank it in one breath.

 Silence ensued.
 He belted out a series of tired sounding gargles, shuffled between bed sides three or four times, then stood.

 "So...do you want me to drive you home or something?"

 "Yeah.
 If you could?"

-He looked at me everywhere for a few lengthy moments which made me irritated and full of disgust.
-Sometimes people just shouldn't have the right to project certain glances.
+He looked at me everywhere for a few lengthy moments which made me slightly uncomfortable.
+We sat looking around for a few minutes, unsure of what to say.

 "Okay, okay just a thought, juuuust a thought.
 No harm done."